Glycine tabacina: Distribution and habitat

 Glycine tabacina is native in Australia.
 However, can also be located in China, Pacific Islands, Papua New Guinea, Indonesia, Philippines and Taiwan.
 In Australia, Glycine tabacina are mostly located in New South Wales, Queensland, Victoria and Western Australia.
 Within Eastern Australia, Glycine tabacina are frequently and largely scattered and found in cosmopolitan areas.
 Typically, Glycine tabacina grow within grasses in wide forest lands and woodland areas.
 It can also be found in dense forests and rainforest riverbeds, though it is uncommon near ocean shores.
 Glycine tabacina thrives in moist soils, loamy clay soils, and does not require shade.
 The pH level that is best for Glycine tabacina growth can vary from acidic to alkaline.
 After a fire, this plant has the ability to re-sprout from the root and regenerates extensively from seed.
 There have been no toxic elements that have been discovered yet.
 This is a nectar plant for butterflies as well as a food plant for certain caterpillar groups.

 Use

 Aboriginal use

 Indigenous communities consumed the liquorice - flavoured root.
-Aborigines in New south wales and Queensland are said to have roasted, crushed, chewed, and they would expectorate the fiber.
+First Nations peoples in New south wales and Queensland are said to have roasted, crushed, chewed, and they would expectorate the fiber.
 Fibrous but starchy, with no discernible taste [6].
 It is not known if Aboriginal communities currently consume the roots of Glycine tabacina.
 It is not known if Aboriginal communities use this plant for medicinal purposes.